ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/initialization.md

 ## Initializing Chartboost Mediation Unity SDK

 In order to initialize the Chartboost Mediation Unity SDK, you will need your Chartboost Mediation App ID & App Signature.
-This can be obtained in your [Charboost Mediation Dashboard](https://helium.chartboost.com).
+This can be obtained in your [Chartboost Mediation Dashboard](https://helium.chartboost.com).
 There are 2 ways you can go about providing your App IDs to the SDK.

 ### Chartboost Mediation Settings & Automatic Initialization